 Personalize the email subject

 People are more likely to open emails with personalized subjects.
-Rather than sending out mass duplicated emails, marketers should include customers’ personal data such as their name and last order details.
+Rather than sending out mass duplicated emails, marketers should include customers’ data, such as their name and last order details.
 Aside from the subject, the content should also fit the profile and preferences of the target audience.
-Plus, the promotional email should stick to the subject line.
+Plus, the promotional email should stick to the subject line, remember to stay on topic.

 Keep it concise but powerful

-Once the recipient clicks on the email, there is a tiny window of time to get their attention.
+Once a recipient clicks on the email, there is a tiny window of time to grab their attention.
 Rather than using ‘technical’ words that will likely tire the reader, one should use easy-to-understand language.
 Also, long paragraphs can be overwhelming.
-Short, relevant and strong ones work best.
+Short, relevant, and strong ones work best.
 At the same time, the email should be catchy and engaging.

 Focus on a singular message